|Claud M. McCall|

 Aug.
 7, 1789 – The United States Department of War was established by the U.S. Congress.

 Aug.
 7, 1813 – General Ferdinand Claiborne, who was commanding at Mount Vernon, inspected Fort Mims and recommended that at least two and possibly three additional blockhouses be built, but those orders were never accomplished.

 Aug.
 7, 1836 - Confederate General Evander Law was born in Darlington, S.C. and went on to open a new military school in Tuskegee, Ala.
 When the war broke out, Law became a lieutenant colonel in the 4th Ala.
 Infantry and he went on to have a distinguished career in the Confederate army, earning a reputation as a brave and effective field commander.
 He was the last surviving Confederate general before his death in 1920.

 Aug.
-7, 1861 – During the Civil War, a three-day Federal operation in the communities of Price’s Landing, Commerce, Benton, and Hamburg, Missouri began.
+7, 1861 – During the Civil War, a three-day Federal operation in the communities of Price’s Landing, Commerce, Benton and Hamburg in Missouri began.

 Aug.
-7, 1861 - The US War Department signed a contract with Mr. James Buchannon Eads for the construction of seven iron clad gunboats which would become the main naval force of the Union’s western river operations, the Cairo, Carondolet, Cincinnati, Louisville, Mound City, Pittsburg, and St. Louis.
-Unrelated to the Civil War, James Eads was responsible for conducting the multitude of surveys prior to the war that resulted in much of the present day system of levees along the Mississippi River.
+7, 1861 - The US War Department signed a contract with James B. Eads for the construction of seven iron clad gunboats which would become the main naval force of the Union’s western river operations, the Cairo, Carondolet, Cincinnati, Louisville, Mound City, Pittsburg and St. Louis.
+Unrelated to the Civil War, James Eads was responsible for conducting the multitude of surveys prior to the war that resulted in much of the present-day system of levees along the Mississippi River.